pmorie/kubernetes/docs/design/secrets.md

     1. Use credentials for a docker registry to pull the pod's docker image
     2. Present kubernetes auth token to the pod or transparently decorate traffic between the pod and master service
+4. As a user, I want to be able to indicate that a secret expires and for that secret's value to be rotated once it expires, so that the system can help me follow good practices

 ### Use-Case: Configuration artifacts